sailfish009/mydl_C/docs/tutorials/deployment.md

 its custom lightweight post-processing (e.g. full-image masks for every detected object is often not necessary).

-Due to different inputs & outputs formats, the `Caffe2Model.__call__` method includes pre/post-processing code in order to match the formats of original detectron2 models.
+Due to different inputs & outputs formats, the `Caffe2Model.__call__` method includes pre/post-processing code in order to match the formats of original mydl models.
 They can serve as a reference for pre/post-processing in actual deployment.